Lukas-Dierkes/vehicle-stream-team-project/README.md

 - **month** = month for which rides are to be simulated
 - **year** = year for which rides are to be simulated

 In an initial step, the function creates an empty DataFrame ‘newRides’ with all needed columns.
 Then, all needed attributes of that DataFrame are incrementally filled for all n new rides through help functions (see following sections).
+In the simulation process a few attributes are left empty because they have no additional value for our analyses or they are just not relevant or it is not possible to generate reasonable values.
 As a result, we receive a DataFrame with n completed rides in the specified month of the specified year.

+Ignored attributes in the simulation:
+- price_operations
+- price_offer
+- price_payed
+- created_from_offer
+- updated_at
+- rating_puenktlichkeit
+- rating_sauberkeit
+- rating_fahrer
+- rating_find_modstop
+- rating_other_comments
+- cancellation_reason
+- cancellation_comment
+- bahn_card_number
+- year_card_type
+- year_card_number
+- canceled_at
+- rating_question_one
+- rating_question_two
+- And all newly added attributes in the MoD Excel exports since June 22

 ### 5.3.3.
 Help Functions
 ***